Send EUR & GBP bank transfers to 44 countries. Learn more

 “A common mistake many companies make is trying to move too quickly,” writes Boston Consulting Group (BCG).
 “It’s fine to be patient, so long as the company has a plan and knows what it is trying to build.”

-emind stakeholders that the true ROI of your loyalty program won't show itself within the first few months.
-By some accounts, it can take two years, especially for free programs
+Remind stakeholders that the true ROI of your loyalty program won't show itself within the first few months.
+By some accounts, it can take two years, especially for free programs.
+Recent data from Antavo's 2025 Global Customer Loyalty Report shows that patience pays off: 83% of loyalty program owners reported positive ROI, averaging 5.2x return on investment

 BCG has developed a three-pronged approach to determining the value of a loyalty program over the long run: